abdfaizaan/AIW-Azure-Virtual-Desktop/Getting-Started.md

 ## Explanation of Components
 The architecture for this lab involves several key components:

-* Azure Virtual Desktop (AVD) Host Pool: A collection of session hosts that provide users access to virtual desktops.
+* **Azure Virtual Desktop (AVD) Host Pool:** A collection of session hosts that provide users access to virtual desktops.
 In a pooled configuration, multiple users share the same virtual machines, optimizing cost and resource utilization.
+* **Azure Entra ID:** Azure Entra ID (formerly Azure Active Directory) is used for identity and access management in this lab setup.
+It provides user authentication and integrates with other services like Conditional Access and MFA to ensure secure access to virtual desktops and applications.
+* **Storage Account:** This includes both FSLogix Profile Containers and Azure Files, which together enable profile management for non-persistent session hosts.
+FSLogix stores user profiles in containers hosted on Azure Files, a managed file share service.
+This setup allows users to experience a persistent desktop session while leveraging Azure Entra ID for secure authentication and access control.
+* **Application Groups:** Logical groupings of remote applications or desktops.
+Applications are assigned to users based on these groups to control access and visibility.
+* **Log Analytics Workspace:** A Log Analytics Workspace is a central hub within Azure Monitor used to collect, store, and analyze telemetry data from various Azure resources, including Azure Virtual Desktop (AVD).
+By consolidating logs in one place, it supports proactive troubleshooting, security auditing, and optimization of the AVD environment.
+* **Security:** This component integrates Conditional Access Policies, Multi-Factor Authentication (MFA), Screen Capture Protection, and App Locker to enhance the security posture of the Azure Virtual Desktop environment.
+Conditional Access and MFA ensure that only verified users can access resources, while Screen Capture Protection prevents sensitive data leakage.
+App Locker further strengthens security by controlling which applications users can run, helping enforce compliance and reduce risk across the virtual environment.
+* **Migration Tools:** Provides guidance on tools and best practices for migrating to AVD from traditional VDI or on-premises environments.
+* **App masking:** App Masking is a technique used to control access to applications in virtualized environments, such as Virtual Desktops or Session Hosts.
+It allows to hide specific applications from users, preventing them from launching or interacting with those applications.

-# Getting Started
+# Getting Started with Lab

 Welcome to your Azure Virtual Desktop Workshop!
 We've prepared a seamless environment for you to explore and learn about Azure Virtual Desktop services.
 Let's begin by making the most of this experience: